 The same real-world issues and problems may be waiting, but the greatest difference is knowing how to successfully deal with them without running to drink or drugs.
 An outside network of ongoing support can be a highly effective tool for staying sober for the long term, and even for life.

-Those who choose the self-help recovery path can combine it with our faith-based path for an even stronger recovery program.
-Because the 12-steps include a reliance on a higher power of a person’s choice, the faith-based path compliments the overall program immensely.
+Those who choose the self-help recovery path can combine it with a faith-based path for an even stronger recovery program.
+Because the 12-steps include a reliance on a higher power of a person’s choice, the faith-based path complements the overall program immensely.

-As with any of our faith-based programs at Best Drug Rehabilitation, people are free to practice any religion or set of beliefs they wish without judgment from staff or fellow clients.
-The same holds true with self help recovery groups.
+As with any faith-based programs, people are free to practice any religion or set of beliefs they wish without judgment from staff or fellow clients.
+The same holds true with self-help recovery groups.
 While they encourage belief in a higher power, that higher power does not have to meet any specific parameters and can be a higher power of one’s “own understanding.”

 Other Treatment Components

-The specific treatment path is one of the components of Best Drug Rehabilitation’s overall treatment program.
-Our overall treatment modality starts with detoxification then moves on to orientation, therapy, one-on-one counseling and successful aftercare.
-We offer activities and groups that range from music to resume writing, from yoga to financial planning.
-Our main goal is to help people discover a life of continuous sobriety, and our programs of recovery can help them get there.
+The specific treatment path is one of the components of an overall treatment program.
+An overall treatment modality starts with detoxification then moves on to orientation, therapy, one-on-one counseling and successful aftercare.
+Other activities and groups range from music to resume writing, from yoga to financial planning.
+The main goal is to help people discover a life of continuous sobriety, and the programs of recovery can help them get there.